Clemens Vonnegut: Personal life

 He married Katarina Blank in 1852 and moved to a modest house on West Market Street, Indianapolis.
 He had four sons: Clemens Jr., Franklin, Bernard, and George.
 He was the sometime chairman and chief administrative officer of the Board of School Commissioners of the City of Indianapolis.
 A city school was named for him.
 "He greatly admired Benjamin Franklin, whom he called an American saint, and named his third son after him...."
 He died aged 82 on December 13, 1906, in Indianapolis.
 He was buried March 29, 1907 at Crown Hill Cemetery in the Vonnegut family plot.

 Derivation of name

-The family name is derived "from a distant forebear who had an estate, "ein Gut," on the river Funne, hence the surname FunneGut."
-Subsequently, Funnegut was changed to Vonnegut; "Funnegut sounded too much like "funny gut" in English."
+The family name is derived from a distant forebear who had an estate ("ein Gut" in German) on the river Funne, hence the surname Funnegut.
+Subsequently, Funnegut was changed to Vonnegut since Funnegut sounded too much like "funny gut" in English.